 Condemned, I pace the ragged cliffs, the gulls in flight, the lighthouse behind me, on an endless quest to be with my beloved, forever adrift, because I hadn’t the daring to journey past my sphere.

 Edited by Marie Ginga

 D.C.
 Diamondopolous is an award-winning short story, and flash fiction writer with over 300 stories published internationally in print and online magazines, literary journals, and anthologies.
 Her stories have appeared in: Penmen Review, Progenitor, 34th Parallel, So It Goes: The Literary Journal of the Kurt Vonnegut Museum and Library, Lunch Ticket, and others.
 She was nominated for the Pushcart Prize twice in 2020 and also for Best of the Net Anthology in 2020 and 2017.
 Her short story collection Stepping Up is published by Impspired.
 She lives on the California central coast with her wife and animals.
+Her new book Captured UP Close: 20th Century Short Stories, is coming out in June, 2022.
 Find out more at DCDiamondopolous.com.